Chemical genetics

 Chemical genetics is the investigation of the function of proteins and signal transduction pathways in cells by the screening of chemical libraries of small molecules.
 Chemical genetics is analogous to classical genetic screen where random mutations are introduced in organisms, the phenotype of these mutants is observed, and finally the specific gene mutation (genotype) that produced that phenotype is identified.
 In chemical genetics, the phenotype is disturbed not by introduction of mutations, but by exposure to small molecule tool compounds.
 Phenotypic screening of chemical libraries is used to identify drug targets (forward genetics or chemoproteomics) or to validate those targets in experimental models of disease (reverse genetics).
+Allelic Scanning (forward genetics) is also used to map loci of interest by determining if the specific loci is responsible for the phenotypic appearance.
 Recent applications of this topic have been implicated in signal transduction, which may play a role in discovering new cancer treatments.
 Chemical genetics can serve as a unifying study between chemistry and biology.
 The approach was first proposed by Tim Mitchison in 1994 in an opinion piece in the journal Chemistry & Biology entitled "Towards a pharmacological genetics".